 A food packaging design checklist is essential before a product is out in the market.
 Did you know that consumers are purely drawn to a design based on instinct?

-Eye-tracking studies show that consumers read on average only seven words in an entire shopping trip, buying instinctively by color, shape and familiarity of location.
+Eye-tracking studies show that consumers read on average only seven words on an entire shopping trip.
+They buy instinctively by color, shape and familiarity of location.
 But then again, there is so much more when it comes to designing a package.

 Source : [Packagingoftheworld]

 Depending on what the food product is, it is important to be practical about it.
 You can’t design a microwaveable meal package using a tiny thin box, can you?
 The customer will literally be in a hot mess, and in the end, you would too!

 Where design is concerned, remember to always have a practical packaging design.
 Did you know that 93% of consumers make a purchase decision based on visual appearance and color?
 There is no point in having a beautiful, standout, informative package if it’s not practical.

 Put yourself in this scenario, you’re in a convenience store and notice a biscuit box shaped like a triangle.
 Because it caught your attention and you’re a sweet tooth, you bought it.

 It tastes good but you’re not satisfied.
 Well, that’s because the biscuits are rectangular in a triangle box, so only a few pieces are in the package.
 Now you’re left hungry.